 Eyebrows help prevent sweat, water, and other debris from falling down into the eye socket, but they are mostly used for communicationand expression of emotions.

 The three major points of an eyebrow brow meet at the nostril.
 Drawing too far before or after this point reduces the entire look.
 High-arching brows on women who need a lower-arch gives an overly-dramatic look.
-Eyebrows that are heavily drawn and too thick (or thin) in width are not proportional to a natural face.
+Eyebrows that are heavily drawn and too thick (or thin) in width are not proportional to a natural face and eyebrow shape.

 Too dark or light eyebrows also distort the look of face.
 This is great for dramatic film and television, but often results in women not being taken seriously or being approached with caution in reality.